jonathanwebbrou/for-nala/README.md

 1. Place your existing CSV file (if any) in the same directory as the script
 2. Run the script:
    ```
-   python yugioh_scanner.py
+   python card_scanner.py
    ```
-3. Point your webcam at a Yugioh card
+3. Point your webcam at a card
 4. Press 's' to scan and identify the card
 5. Press 'q' to quit the application

 The script will:
 - Save captured images to a 'captured_cards' folder
-- Update the 'yugioh_collection.csv' file with new card data
+- Update the 'card_collection.csv' file with new card data
 - Increment the quantity for cards already in the collection

 ## Potential Improvements

 ### Card Value Integration
-- Connect to a Yugioh pricing API (like TCGPlayer or YugiohPrices)
+- Connect to a card pricing API (like TCGPlayer or cardPrices)
 - Automatically fetch and update current market values for cards

 ### Image Enhancement